 Maybe chasing perfection isn't the perfect thing to do.

 We want connection.
 We want hope.
-We want wonder.
+We won't wonder.
 We want to look at something and feel something deeper than whatever it is that moves my finger to click the Like button. ~ David duChemin